AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/index.md

 --header 'x-api-key: PASTE_YOUR_CLIENT_ID_HERE' \
 --header 'Authorization: Bearer PASTE_YOUR_ACCESS_TOKEN_HERE' \
 --data '{
-    "prompt": "a realistic illustration of a cat dressed as a renaissance artist coding software on a laptop" }'
+    "prompt": "a realistic illustration of a cat coding" }'
 ```